-- Silver Suites - 742 square feet including an 118 square foot veranda.
+- Silver Suites: 742 square feet including a 118 square foot veranda.
 The Silver Suites are on decks 10 and 11.

 The Silver Spirit has been a great addition to the Silversea fleet.
 Those who have sailed with Silversea before should love the ship--the cruise line has kept or enhanced the "good stuff" while adding features that will appeal to travelers who love luxury and expect the best.
 The size of the Silver Spirit is attractive to new guests who prefer larger ships.

-When it was first launched, I'm sure the larger Silver Spirit caused some trepidation from frequent Silversea cruisers; after all, when you've got a great product, why change it?
+When it was first launched, the larger Silver Spirit caused some trepidation from frequent Silversea cruisers; after all, when you've got a great product, why change it?
 However, the Silver Spirit has added more dining and entertainment venues, while retaining the small-ship ambiance and exceptional service of the other Silversea ships.
 It's different, but it's terrific.
-And, after three years in service, she's as lovely as the day she was launched.
+And, even now, she's as lovely as the day she was launched.